Revised: October 20, 2023

 Give us a call today at 530-823-7700 in Auburn or 916-596-2700 in Roseville for a free consultation to see if the new law applies to you or someone you know.

-Yes, in addition to seeking termination of probation under the new California probation law, we can also bring a motion to expunge the conviction and to reduce felony offenses that are eligible to misdemeanors.
+Yes, in addition to seeking termination of probation under the new California probation law, we can also bring a motion to expunge the conviction and to reduce eligible felony offenses to misdemeanors.

 An expungement allows for your plea to be withdrawn and for the case to be dismissed.
 If granted, the expungement releases an individual from nearly all penalties and disabilities arising out of the conviction.
 When this occurs the Department of Justice will be notified, and the individuals RAP Sheet will be updated to show the case was dismissed.

-Must have successfully completed probation or obtained an early termination of probation and
+To be eligible for expungement, one must have successfully completed probation or obtained an early termination of probation and not be:

 • charged with a criminal offense,